A topic from the subject of Inorganic Chemistry in Chemistry.

 Space Group

-The space group of a crystal is a group of symmetry operations that can be performed on the crystal that translate it by a lattice vector.
-The lattice vectors are vectors that connect the points in the crystal lattice.
+The space group of a crystal is a group of symmetry operations that can be performed on the crystal that include translations by a lattice vector.
+The lattice vectors are vectors that connect equivalent points in the crystal lattice.
+There are 230 space groups.

 Crystal Systems

 Crystal structures can be classified into seven different crystal systems based on their symmetry.
-The seven crystal systems are cubic, tetragonal, orthorhombic, monoclinic, triclinic, hexagonal, and rhombohedral.
+The seven crystal systems are cubic, tetragonal, orthorhombic, monoclinic, triclinic, hexagonal, and rhombohedral (also known as trigonal).
+These systems are defined by the lengths and angles of their unit cell axes.

 Experiment: Crystalline Structure and Symmetry